 North Carolina Coach Supporters are experienced and trained coaches who teach coaches HOW to teach mountain bike skills to our student-athletes.
 On-the-Bike Skills 101 (a Level 2 requirement) teaches coaches how to teach fundamental mountain bike skills while On-the-Bike Skills 201 is designed for those coaches who actively teach skills for their team the opportunity to learn how to teach more progressive and advances skills to their student-athletes.

 On-the-Bike Skills clinics are typically held in the late Summer/early Fall throughout the state.
 For NEW TEAMS we will schedule clinics into the pre-season/start of the season, with any available spaces opened up to the league.

 Our GRiT Retreat is an all-female space for experienced/returning female coaches to connect, learn and develop as NICA coaches in support of the overall GRiT goal of reaching at least 33% female student-athletes participation within the league by 2023.

 GRiT Retreats are typically held in the Fall leading into our pre-season.

-As mountain biking is an inherently risky activity, it is crucial for our coaches to be properly trained to handle injuries out on the trail.
+Mountain biking is an inherently risky activity and it is crucial for our coaches to be properly trained to handle injuries out on the trail.
 As the North Carolina League is not a medical provider we are not able to provide our own training and must rely on opportunities available from outside licensed providers.

 Level 2 Coach Requirement: Basic First Aid (4+ hours) for coaches practicing/riding within one hour of definitive care and Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care.